0ceanlight/SnapFlow/README.md

 ## Features

-- **Real-Time Schedule Visualization:** An always-on-top sidebar that displays your calendar events for the day on a vertical timeline.
+- **Real-Time Schedule Visualization:** An always-on-top sidebar that displays your calendar events for the day on a vertical timeline, with customizable view.
-- **Dynamic "Now" Indicator:** A clear line shows your current position in the day's schedule.
+- **iCal Synchronized:** Synchronize this at-a-glance view with your existing calendar events, with seamless cross-updates.
 - **Interactive Time Shifting:**
-    - **Nudge:** Use keyboard shortcuts (`Up`/`Down` arrows) to extend or shorten the currently active task.
     - **Open in Calendar:** Click on an event to open it in Apple Calendar.
     - **Resize or Move Events**: Super convenient resizing right from the expanded calendar view - just click and drag any event.
+Shifting events also works in multi-select mode.
 - **Agentic Scheduling with Gemini:** Use natural language to describe your tasks for the day (e.g., "work on my thesis for 3 hours and go for a run"), and let AI generate and save a detailed schedule directly to your calendar.
 This can be done both with voice recognition or text input.
+- **TODO Manager:** Hovering over upper part of ruler allows
 - **Customizable & Persistent Settings:** Configure your Gemini API key securely in the app's preferences.
+See the settings window for further customization options.

 ## Getting Started